How to Speed Up Your Amazon Fire TV Stick

 NB: You should always make sure you’re running the latest version of the app.
 If you disable automatic updates, don’t forget to check for them manually.

 The Fire Stick has some of Amazon’s other services built-in.
 Depending on your device and operating system, they could include Prime Photos and Whispersync.

 Prime Photos provides unlimited photo storage from Prime members; Whispersync syncs progress, high scores, and other gaming data across all of your Amazon devices.

 If you don’t use either of the services, you should turn them off.
 To turn off Prime Photos, go to Settings > Applications > Prime Photos and turn off both Allow Guest Connections and Access Prime Photos.

 To disable Whispersync, you need to go to Settings > Applications > GameCircle > Whispersync for Games.

 Unsurprisingly, your Amazon Fire TV Stick is set to collect a significant amount of data about you when you use the device.

-If you turn off all these settings, it’ll not only improve your security, but it will also help your device run faster; all the collection techniques represent power-hungry background processes.
+If you turn off all of these settings, it will not only improve your security, but will also help your device run faster; all the collection techniques represent power-hungry background processes.

 You’ll find the settings you need to disable split across both the Privacy and Data Monitoring menus.